 Posted on March 31 2019

 The decoration and the venue made Nadia and Harry's winter wedding magical!
-We had so much fun during the process of making Nadia's vintage inspired wedding gown.
+We had so much fun during the process of making Nadia's vintage-inspired Olivia dress.
 It was always such a pleasure to have her visit our showroom.
 Nadia decided to accessorise her beautiful silk dress with our Esther belt and a one off veil that was on sale.

 Nadia kindly told us about their cosy winter wedding and you can read her wedding story below.